Wildhoney/Memoria/README.md

 Custom Nodes
 -------

-By default, Memoria supports a handful of node types.
+By default, Memoria supports all default `input` elements.
 However, what if you're using a custom JavaScript dropdown?
 What then?
 Luckily you're able to indicate a form input by applying the `data-memoria-input` attribute with a value &ndash; the value will be used to load your custom delegator object.

 ```html
 <div class="options"